 And now after spending almost a decade in this precious place, we called home, we are moving.
 Here in this current house, we saw the first years of our married life, the ups and downs of living as a nuclear family.
 We also saw dreadful days of depression and happy, joyful days where our baby took his first steps, said his first word and went to his first school.
 Now it is time to move to bigger, better things.
 We hope!

 The decision to move out of here happened almost overnight.
 The time frame between us deciding that we no longer could live in this faraway suburb and finding the new house happened in less than 2 weeks.
 We decided we no longer wanted to spend hours and hours of our days in chock-a-block traffic on the highways, drained of all energy and life.
 Quality time with each other and our child is what our primary goal was and for that, we have decided to move.

 Moving from an own home to a rented place has its own set of ups and downs.
-It is amazing how much of junk gets decluttered when you move homes.
+It is amazing how much junk gets decluttered when you move homes.
+Working with movers similar to mayflower transit to get the right stuff to the new home was an experience.
 This move in that sense has been a blessing in helping us with some much-needed spring cleaning.
 I never realized how much of my clothes I was stashing away from my pre-pregnancy days which I cannot even dream of fitting in today.
 It was time to let go of that stash.